ngi80/microservice-samples/readme.md

 # Microservice Samples

-## Sample 1 - Create a microservice
+Full TODO List Micro Services Stack.

-This step describes how to create a simple Rest Service connecting to its own mongo database.
+The Goal is to explore Micro Services Architecture

 The technologies in use are :

-* Spring Boot
+* Spring Boot, Cloud
 * mongodb

-## Step 0 - prerequisites
+## Step 0 - Prerequisites
-To be able to complete this training you need:
+To be able to run this sample you need:
 * jdk 8+
 * maven